Avadāna, the Traditions about the Bodhisattva

 King Druma had one last test for Sudhana.
 He placed Manoharā amongst one thousand kinnaris he created, who all looked the same as she did and asked Sudhana to recognise her.
 Sudhana called on Manoharā to step forward and she did and the king was finally convinced.

 The king and his consort are on the right, before them Sudhana approaches a pavilion filled with kinnaris who all look the same.
 He is about to call on his beloved to step forward.
-Notice Sudhana has a halo as on 14.
+Notice that Sudhana again has a halo here, as on 14.

 19 The Couple enjoy life in the Palace